Design It. Send It. We'll Test It.

 Join our 2025 High School Materials Competition!

 Submit a material sample in one of our competition categories, and we'll put it to the test in our state-of-the-art labs.
-Winners will be announced at a special celebration event in early December.
+Winners will be announced at a special celebration & demonstration event in early December.
+Prizes include gift cards, up to $200 reimbursement for textbooks or application fee for incoming students and swag bags.

 Submission Deadline: November 14, 2025